silviamaggi/smd-com/_casestudies/acquisition-landing-pages-and-forms.md

 ---
 ## The problem

-<a href="https://unicredit.it/" target="_blank" rel="noopener" title="Go to the Unicredit Bank website">UniCredit</a>, a leading European commercial bank headquartered in Italy, wants to leverage the increasing use of smartphones to reach a wider range of clients.
+<a href="https://unicredit.it/" title="Go to the Unicredit Bank website">UniCredit</a>, a leading European commercial bank headquartered in Italy, wants to leverage the increasing use of smartphones to reach a wider range of clients.
 Their acquisition landing pages and forms <strong>look outdated and are not mobile friendly</strong>.
 An overhaul is essential for the bank to remain competitive.

 ## My role